 The Alliance’s Legislative Agenda is crafted annually in partnership with early childhood organizations that are advancing policy solutions through the legislative process that are related to health, safety, food security, economic security, and early care and education.
 Each year, issues are selected by the Alliance’s 21-member Steering Committee.
 One or more lead organizations will direct legislative and advocacy strategy on each issue.

-Please visit our webpage to learn more about the Agenda-Setting Process.
 Scroll to the bottom section of this page to download previous years’ agendas and results.

 2020 LEGISLATIVE AGENDA

 The 2020 Legislative Agenda is also available as a downloadable PDF.

 BACKGROUND: Overall, Vermont’s birth outcomes and access to care are above average, although available data show disparities that mirror those seen in perinatal care nationwide.
 Birth doulas have been shown to be an effective intervention for many of these disparities.
 Birth doulas are trained professionals who provide continuous physical, emotional, and informational support to a pregnant person before, during, and shortly after childbirth to help them achieve the healthiest, most satisfying experience possible.
 They also act as a conduit to information and referrals relative to prenatal health, safety, and community resources.
 Currently, birth doulas are most available to families who can afford to pay out-of-pocket.
 However, research shows stronger beneficial effects for people who are low income, socially disadvantaged, or who experience cultural or language barriers to accessing care.